 All or some of the games can then be backed up to be able to restore them at a later time.
 Steam support has been improved to better support local saves of the popular gaming platform.

 Save game backups can be restored at anytime.
-Game saves can be backed up regularly by scheduling tasks to do so.
+Game saves can be backed up automatically using tasks, or manually on demand.

 Custom game save locations can be configured in the program if a game is not in the supported list of games.
 All that basically needs to be done is to select the save game directory of the unsupported game to include it in the backups.